laug0040/mtm6201-final/README.md

 2. Image optimization
 3. Responsiveness

-# H4
-All stock images are from Pexels
+> Used Bulma & Bootstrap frameworks | Stock Images are provided from Pexels | Font "Gupter" from Google Fonts